 - Free Delivery in the UK: We offer free delivery of the test kit to addresses within the United Kingdom.
 Once you place your order, you can expect to receive the kit promptly, allowing you to proceed with the testing process without any additional costs.

 - All-Inclusive Test Kit: Our test kit includes everything you need for the analysis, including the necessary collection materials and instructions.
-There are no hidden fees or additional laboratory costs or taxes.
+There are no hidden fees additional laboratory costs, or taxes.
 The price you pay covers the entire testing process.

 - Fast and Informative Test Results: After the laboratory receives your sample, you can expect to receive your test results via email within 3-5 working days.
 The results will include detailed graphical and numerical representations of your hormone levels.
 Furthermore, our Hormone Specialist, PhD Dr, will provide comments explaining your hormone levels and recommendations for further action if necessary.

 - Long Shelf Life: The test kit has a shelf life of 12 months from the date of purchase.
-This allows you ample time to plan and utilize the test according to your convenience.
+This allows you ample time to plan and utilize the test at your convenience.

 - Customers are responsible for shipping their samples to the laboratory.

 - Take control of your thyroid health with our Toxic and Essential Elements Profile (Thyroid) - Dried Urine Spot Test.
-By providing valuable insights into key elements and hormone levels, this test empowers you to make informed decisions about your well-being.
+This test empowers you to make informed decisions about your well-being by providing valuable insights into key elements and hormone levels.
 Order your kit today and embark on your journey to a healthier you.

 - Please click the link to see the Toxic and Essential Elements Test Sample Report

 - Requisition Form to complete, including your personal and medical history